yurujaja/pangaea-bench/.github/CONTRIBUTING.md

              return len(self.file_list)

          def __getitem__(self, index):
+            """Returns the i-th item of the dataset.

+            Args:
+                i (int): index of the item

+            Raises:
+                NotImplementedError: raise if the method is not implemented

+            Returns:
+                dict[str, torch.Tensor | dict[str, torch.Tensor]]: output dictionary follwing the format
+                {"image":
+                    {
+                    "optical": torch.Tensor of shape (C T H W) (where T=1 if single-temporal dataset), "sar": torch.Tensor of shape (C T H W) (where T=1 if single-temporal dataset), },
+                "target": torch.Tensor of shape (H W) of type torch.int64 for segmentation, torch.float for regression datasets.,
+                 "metadata": dict}.
+            """
              # Load your data and labels here
              image = ...  # Load image
              target = ...  # Load target label or mask